 Rear end accident injuries

-Often, rear end accidents are thought of as relatively minor collisions with few, if any, injuries involved, but as car accident attorneys at SMT Legal know, injuries can be severe and even fatal in some rear end accident cases.
+Often, rear end accidents are thought of as relatively minor collisions with few, if any, injuries involved, but our experienced car accident attorneys at SMT Legal know, injuries can be severe and even fatal in some rear end accident cases.
 In fact, of Pennsylvania’s 1,137 car accident fatalities in 2017, 7.1% of those accidents were rear end collisions.
 Common rear end accident injuries include broken bones, cuts and lacerations, whiplash, other neck and back injuries, and traumatic brain injuries.
 Whiplash is the one injury that is most commonly associated with rear end accidents and it can vary significantly in severity.

 Whiplash is caused by a sudden back and forth movement in the neck resulting in damaged muscles, tendons, discs, ligaments, and nerves.
 The severity of a whiplash injury depends on a number of factors including impact conditions, speed, types of vehicles involved, and whether or not the injury victim saw the accident coming before it happened.
 This is because people who see an accident coming automatically brace themselves and this can prevent or lessen the damage caused by whiplash injuries.
 Whiplash sometimes takes a while to surface and people involved in accidents frequently think that they are fine immediately following an accident only to discover whiplash symptoms after a period of time.
 This is why it is important to seek medical treatment as soon as possible after a rear end collision.